Local Routing on a Convex Polytope in R^3: Preprocessing Algorithm

-\begin{lemma} The time to preprocess $P$ is $O(n+\min(n^3, \frac{1}{\epsilon^7}))$. \end{lemma} \begin{proof} By taking $\delta$ equal to $\epsilon$, from Lemma~\ref{lem:numpatches}, the time to partition $\partial P$ into $\epsilon$-patches takes $O(n+\frac{1}{\epsilon^2})$ time.
+\begin{lemma} The time to preprocess $P$ is $O(n \min(n^2, \frac{1}{\epsilon^7} \lg{n}))$. \end{lemma} \begin{proof} We consider the time required for each step of the preprocessing phase.
+By taking $\delta$ equal to $\epsilon$, from Lemma~\ref{lem:numpatches}, the time to partition $\partial P$ into $\epsilon$-patches takes $O(n+\frac{1}{\epsilon^2})$ time.
 Projecting any vertex of a patch $\delta_i$ on $\delta_i'$ takes $O(1)$ time.
 From Lemma~\ref{lem:numrepcomp}, the time for setting up grid cells over the faces of $P'$ and partitioning the vertex set of $P$ into representatives and non-representatives takes $O(n+\frac{1}{\epsilon^3})$ time.
 For every $i$, computing a geodesic spanner on the face $\delta_i'$ of $P'$, including the computations of \textTheta-graphs together takes $O(\min(\frac{n}{\epsilon}, \frac{1}{\epsilon^4})\lg{(\frac{1}{\epsilon})})$ time.
 The computation involved in finding planes containing a non-representative vertex and its corresponding representative vertex, and vice versa, together takes $O(n)$ time.
 The number of marked nodes whose routing tables need to be populated with Steiner points on the boundaries of patches is upper bounded by the \textTheta-graph computations.
-Given a graph $T'$ with $n'$ nodes and $m'$ edges, the algorithm in \cite{conf/spaa/ThorupZwick01} computes a routing table of size $O(\sqrt{n'})$ at each node of $T'$ in $O(n'm')$ time.
-Hence, due to Lemma~\ref{lem:G'size} and due to the routing algorithm from \cite{conf/spaa/ThorupZwick01}, computing routing tables at all the representative and marked vertices of $P$ together takes $O(\frac{1}{\epsilon^7})$ time.
-The pruning of entries of the routing tables computed are upper bounded by the computation of those routing tables.
-Modifying the rest of the routing table entries to store the corresponding planes takes the time equal to the number of such entries.
-At every vertex $v$, for every neighbour $w$ of $v$, saving the identifiers of $w$ and $w'$ takes $O(\frac{n}{\epsilon^{3/2}})$ time, considering the number of routing table entries at any node of $G'$ as computed by the algorithm in \cite{conf/spaa/ThorupZwick01}. \end{proof}